-This is our number one trick as Mama Coaches when talking about supply.
-As Registered Nurses, we assess why a mama’s supply may have dropped, but this is a solution to help maintain and build up supply while we figure out why your supply is low or may have dropped.
+Power pumping is our number one trick as Mama Coaches when talking about supply.
+As Registered Nurses, we assess why supply may have dropped, but this is a solution to help maintain and build up supply while we figure out why your supply is low or may have dropped.

 What is power pumping?

 It essentially mimics your baby having a growth spurt.
-You know those days where your babe just can’t get enough?
+You know those days when your baby just can’t get enough?
 Power pumping mimics the vigorous, frequent sucking of a baby that is growing, which triggers your body to release more prolactin, which in turn, MAKES MORE MILK!

-Power pumping is great because it saves you time in the day.
-Pumping after feeds all day long is extremely exhausting as you have a baby (and sometimes a toddler) to parent in the day!
+Power pumping is great because it saves you time in the day if you are actively working to increase your supply.
+Pumping after feeds all day long (which is often recommended for low supply) is extremely exhausting as you have a baby (and sometimes a toddler) to take care of!
 Power pumping can be done after your littles are in bed, and you are relaxing in front of the television.
 Way less stressful than attempting to pump with a fussy baby and a toddler who is ripping apart the house!

-Power pumping a few times is usually enough to boost your supply back to where it was.
-After that you should be okay, but if you notice another drop, start again.
-You won’t see a ton of volume (milk pumped) while you do this, as your milk supply is at its lowest late in the evening and that is okay!
+Power pumping a few times daily is usually enough to boost your supply back to where it was.
+If you notice another drop, start again.
+You won’t see a ton of volume (milk pumped) while you power pump, as your milk supply is at its lowest late in the evening and that is okay!
 It is the stimulation we are looking for!
+You should notice an increase a few days later.

 But, use whatever you have!
 If you only have a single pump, use it but also massage your breasts with your hands while you pump.
-A hot shower before starting helps too!
+A hot shower or warm compresses on your breasts before starting may also help with milk flow.

 Low supply is a common worry we hear about at The Mama Coach.
 As mamas, we want to ensure we have enough milk for our babes.
 And usually, we do!
 Signs that you should reach out for help with your supply are: